This page describes the private websites created and managed by Dale. You can view the websites using the links on the

 Porirua City Council

-Dale is currently the Web Content Coordinator in the Communications Unit for Porirua City Council.
+Dale is the former Web Content Coordinator for Porirua City Council.
 She retired in August 2018.
 She was responsible for the Porirua City Council website, the Council's intranet, the Te Rauparaha Arena, Aquatics Porirua, and Porirua Library.

 Toastmasters New Zealand

 The Toastmasters New Zealand website was created by Dale, and was managed in her spare time from 2002 to 2012 and 2014-17.
 The site uses an online content management system.
 It receives over 8000 visitors per month, and has been a NetGuide Finalist.
 The site was recently upgraded to a new responsive template.
 Dale received a Toastmasters International Presidential Citation for Services to Toastmasters in recognition of her efforts in originally developing and maintaining the New Zealand website.
 Past District Governor Steve Bullock also recognised Dale's contribution to Toastmasters New Zealand by presenting her with a special award at Spinnaker's final meeting of the year in November 2012 (see photo below).

 Dale joined Spinnaker Toastmasters in 1998, and achieved her Distinguished Toastmaster Award in 2007.
 She is currently Vice President Education of the club, and maintains the Spinnaker Toastmasters club website.